Chart Color Schemes

 The educational profile of Wellard exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally with university qualification rates at 28.5% for residents aged 15+, surpassing the SA3 area average of 19.8%.
+The area's educational profile is notable regionally with university qualification rates at 28.5%, surpassing the SA3 average of 19.8%.
 Bachelor degrees are most prevalent at 19.9%, followed by postgraduate qualifications (6.2%) and graduate diplomas (2.4%).
-Vocational credentials are also prominent, with 39.7% of residents aged 15+ holding such qualifications - advanced diplomas comprise 11.0% and certificates make up 28.7%.
+Vocational credentials are prominent, with 39.7% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.0% and certificates for 28.7%.

 Frequently Asked Questions - Education